BerlinUnited/berlinunited.github.io/docs/guides/naoth_code_setup.md

     **Clang**

       - Optionally you can install clang and use it for cross compilation.
 Download the latest stable release from https://github.com/llvm/llvm-project/releases for example [LLVM-11.1.0-win64.exe](https://github.com/llvm/llvm-project/releases/download/llvmorg-11.1.0/LLVM-11.1.0-win64.exe)
       - How to use clang for cross compilation is explained in https://scm.cms.hu-berlin.de/berlinunited/naoth-2020/-/wikis/setup/Generate-Project-Files-and-Build

-    **Toolchain**
+## Toolchain Setup
+=== "Linux"

+    1. TODO

+=== "Windows"

     - **Note:** for team internal development clone the toolchain repo!
       - clone the [toolchain repo](https://scm.cms.hu-berlin.de/berlinunited/tools/windowstoolchain) or download it from the [release page](https://github.com/BerlinUnited/NaoTH/releases) and unpack it to `<NaoTH-Projekt/NaoTHToolchain>`
       - set up the paths
         - **easy:** run the `setup.bat` as Administrator